Brad Arthur lowdown: what Leeds Rhinos can expect from new coach including style, tactics

 Arthur took his first coaching job as a 23-year-old to get onto the ladder and has travelled to the most northernly and southerly extents of Australian rugby league in Cairns and Melbourne to further himself.

-A move to Super League with Leeds might be next.
+A move to Super League with Leeds now looks destined to be next.

 There are caveats: his playing style has looked outdated and his in-game management has been less than stellar.
 But his track record is strong, his players love him and he understands expectations and pressure like few others on the market.